gagle/node-binary-reader/README.md

 <a name="Reader_cancel"></a>
 __Reader#cancel() : undefined__

-Stops the reader immediately, that is, this operation is not deferred, it cancels all the pending operations.
+Stops the reader immediately, that is, this operation is not deferred, it cancels all the pending tasks.
 The file is closed automatically.
 Look at the example found in the [Reader](#Reader) description.

 <a name="Reader_close"></a>
 __Reader#close() : Reader__

 Closes the reader.

-This operation is deferred, it's enqueued to the pending operation's list.
+This operation is deferred, it's enqueued in the list of pending tasks.

 In the following example the close operation is executed after the read operation, so the reader first reads 1 byte and then closes.